Customize Aggregated Context API Calls with Signatures

 50

-child objects are returned per parent.
+per BI report.
 Child objects with popularity data are ranked first.
 The rest are added afterward in the order they were retrieved or are selected randomly.

 You may have noticed that object types can function in two ways within a signature: as higher-level object type keys and as lower-level specifiers for nested objects: